 4 The Festival Of The Flaying Of Men

-The priests skinned the bodies of the sacrificed men in an imitation of a plant shedding its husk.
-The skin was then dyed yellow to look like gold.
-Some skins were given to priests, who danced in them.
-Other skins were given to young men, who spent the next 20 days begging while draped in a loose coat of human flesh.
+Priests then skinned the victims, mimicking a plant shedding its husk.
+The skins were dyed yellow to resemble gold; some were given to priests who danced in them, while others were handed to young men who spent the next twenty days begging while cloaked in human flesh.

 3 Sacrifice Through Gladiatorial Combat